 Burlington, ON Real Estate - Houses For Sale in Burlington, Ontario

-Homes for sale in Burlington predominantly consist of single detached houses, making up roughly half of the housing landscape.
-The rest is mainly composed of large apartment buildings and townhouses.
-A significant portion of Burlington's properties were built in the 1960s and 1970s, while many others date back to pre-1960 and the 1980s.
-This area, part of the Greater Hamilton metropolitan region, predominantly features homes with three or four or more bedrooms.
-Around 75% of Burlington residents are homeowners, with the remaining quarter being renters.
-The average price of properties listed on MLS® is $1,491,969.00.
+Homes for sale in Burlington have an average listing price of $1,263,950 on MLS®.
+Here, single detached homes account for approximately half of the dwellings, while large apartment buildings and townhouses serve as common alternatives.
+Around 30% of Burlington's properties were developed during the 1960s and 1970s, with most others built before 1960 and throughout the 1980s.
+The housing market in this part of the Greater Hamilton metropolitan area predominantly offers homes with three or four bedrooms.
+About 75% of residents own their properties, while the rest rent their homes.
 Read more about Burlington real estate

 Browse Burlington Real Estate Listings by Property Type